the-turing-way/the-turing-way/Chapter_Version_Control.md

 ### Commits

-From [here](https://scfbm.biomedcentral.com/track/pdf/10.1186/1751-0473-8-7). **No License, but blog still active, could reach out**
+From [here](http://who-t.blogspot.com/2009/12/on-commit-messages.html). **No License, but blog still active, reached out 11/12/18**

 A commit should contain exactly one logical change.
 A logical change includes adding a new feature, fixing a specific bug, etc. If it's not possible to describe the high level change in a few words, it is most likely too complex for a single commit.
-The diff itself should be as concise as reasonably possibly and it's almost always better to err on the side of too many patches than too few.
-As a rule of thumb, given only the commit message, another developer should be able to implement the same patch in a reasonable amount of time.
+It's almost always better to err on the side of too many commits than too few.

 Don't do:

 - Per-file commits.
 More often than not a logical change affects more than one file and it should not be split up into two commits.
-- Two changes in one patch.
+- Two changes in one commit.
 Something like "Fixed bug 2345 and renamed all foo to bar".
-Unless bug 2345 required the renaming, fixes whould be split it up into multiple patches.
-Others may have to take one of those bug fixes and apply it to a stable branch but not the other one.
-Picking bad patches apart into useful chunks is one of the most time-consuming and frustrating things I've done since it doesn't actually add any value to the project.
+Unless bug 2345 required the renaming you should split these into two commits.
+If you or a collaborator want to come back to a commit containing multiple changes to modify it or reuse only some of the changes it contains then problems quickly arise.
+Picking bad commits apart into useful chunks extremely time-consuming and frustrating since it doesn't actually add any value to the project.
 - Whitespace changes together with code changes.
-Needle in a haystack is a fun game, but not when you're looking at patches.
+Needle in a haystack is a fun game, but not when you're looking at commits.
 It's a great way to introduce bugs, though because almost no-one will spot the bug hidden in hundreds of lines that got reindented for fun and profit.
-- The ever-so-lovely code drops.
-Patches with hundreds of lines of code to dump a new feature into the code while at the same time rewriting half the existing infrastructure to support this feature.
+- Code drops, i.e. commits with hundreds of lines of code which dump in a new feature while at the same time rewriting half the existing infrastructure to support this feature.
 As a result, those hundreds of lines of code need to be reviewed every time a bug is discovered that is somehow related to that area of code.
 It's easier and less time consuming to first rework the infrastructure one piece at a time, then plug the new feature on top.
 As a side-effect, if a project relies on code dumps too often it's discouraging outside developers.
 Would you like to contribute to a project where the time spent filtering the signal from the noise outweighs the actual contribution to the code?
-- Unrelated whitespace changes in patches.
-A reviewer needs to get the big picture of a patch into their brains.
-Whitespace-only hunks just confuse, a reviewer has to look extra hard to check if there's a real change or whether it can be ignored.
-That's not so bad for empty lines added or removed,it's really bad for indentation changes.

 ----